m-kafiyan/smartlabblog/README.md

 ============

 <h3>Discription:</h3>
-<p>This website is for smartlab.<a href="smartlab.ir">smartlab</a> is a blog maintained by Ali Behzadian Nejad.This website sharing JAVA,ANDROID,WINDOWS PHONE and etc  tutorials, tips and hacks for mobile phone developers and java programmer.
+<p>This website is for smartlab.<a href="smartlab.ir">smartlab</a> is a blog maintained by<a href="https://github.com/alibehzadian">Ali Behzadian Nejad</a> .This website sharing JAVA,ANDROID,WINDOWS PHONE and etc  tutorials, tips and hacks for mobile phone developers and java programmer.
 </p>
 <h3>Contributing :</h3>
 <p>Check our project's source with :</p>